 AVCHD Bundle Thingie

-The elements in the AVCHD bundle are not designed to be separated — there is essential metadata in there, for example MTS files are NOT necessarily full shots but rather elements of shots — if you have a long shot it will be divided into multiple MTS.
-MTS are h264 as well as compressed audio.
-Both audio and video are stored in there… but almost no NLE can play them back efficiently.
-In FCPX it may APPEAR like it is playing back a few files smoothly, but try to deal with more than a handful of shots and you will enter molasses land.
+The elements in the AVCHD bundle is not designed to be separated — there is essential metadata in there, for example MTS files are NOT shots but rather elements of shots — if you have a long shot it will be divided into multiple MTS.
+MTS are h264 (well at least in theory) as well as compressed audio.
+Both audio and video are efficiently stored in there… but almost no NLE can play them back completely efficiently.
+In FCPX it make LOOK like it is playing back a few files efficiently, but try to deal with more than a handful of shots and you will enter molasses land.

 Transcode & Rewrappage AVCHD

 In MTS, Audio is as much as a problem as video.
-Therefore, you need both Audio and Video to be rewrapped and/or transcoded from a MTS file, as well as injecting metadata – timecode for example.
-Good news, however, as FCPX will do all this transcoding automatically on import of AVCHD!
+Therefore, you need both Audio and Video to be rewrapped and or transcoded from a MTS file, as well as injecting metadata – timecode for example.
+Fortunately FCPX will do all this transcoding automatically on import of AVCHD!
 Sweet, that is if you use the Import dialog.
-If your coming straight from the card, it is as easy as an import.
-If you are first copying a card to a drive, then make sure you get the entire folder structure of the card, or better yet use something like Hedge for this task, or “Create Camera Archive” from the FCPX import window.
-When using the Import window, FCPX will wrap them in a mov container and also transcode the audio intro PCM audio so it plays back as smoothly.
+If your coming straight from the card, its easy..
+If you are first copying a card to a drive, then make sure you get the entire folder structure of the card, or use something like excellent Hedge for this task.
+Using the Import window, FCPX will wrap them in a mov container and also transcode the audio intro straight PCM audio so it plays back as smooth as butter.
 If you dig in you’ll see your files sizes are slightly larger than what was on the camera card, but that is because of uncompressed audio.

 What to do with an orphaned MTS file?